 PAI Description Benchmark Index Selection Criteria

-· Exclusion of issuers based on an ESG determined to have any tie

-. () 202 (2 (2) controversy score to controversial weapons
+Exclusion of issuers based on an ESG controversy score Exclusion of issuers determined to have any tie to controversial weapons

 Greenhouse Gas (GHG) emissions 1. (a) GHG emissions (Scope 1/2)

 1.(b) GHG emissions (Scope 3)

 2. Carbon footprint

 3. GHG intensity

 4. % in Fossil Fuels

 5. Non-Renewable / Renewable %

 6. High impact sector energy consumption

 Biodiversity 7.
 Negative impact to Biodiversity sensitive areas Х

 Water 8.
-Emissions to Water X
+Emissions to Water Х

 Waste 9.
 Hazardous Waste Х

 Social and employee matters 10.
 UNGC+OECD Violations

 11. UNGC+OECD Process, Monitoring

 12. Unadjusted gender pay gap

 13. Board gender diversity

-14. Controversial weapons X
+14. Controversial weapons Х

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The investment strategy guides investment decisions based on factors such as investment DO objectives and risk tolerance.

 The investment policy of the Fund is to invest in a portfolio of equity securities that as far as possible and practicable consists of the component securities of the Benchmark Index and thereby comply with the ESG characteristics of its Benchmark Index.
 The index methodology of its Benchmark Index is described above (see What environmental and/or social characteristics are promoted by this financial product? above).
-The Fund seeks to replicate the constituents of the Benchmark Index by holding all of the securities comprising the Benchmark Index in a similar proportion to their weightings in the Benchmark Index where possible and practicable.
+The Fund seeks to replicate the constituents of the Benchmark Index in a similar proportion to their weightings in the Benchmark Index where possible and practicable.